 - That website is reasonably popular.
 But this one is more popular.

-- He said that Holland was a little cold and Denmark was rather cold.
+- He said that France was a little cold and Denmark was rather cold.
 But Sweden was the coldest.

 A non-gradable adjective cannot be used with grading adverbs:

 Non-gradable adjectives do not normally have comparative and superlative forms: